-The calculation of the soil moisture availability factor (Beta, $\beta$ , see Table 2) is different between the Avignon and India simulations. $\beta$ in each layer is is based on the top 1.4m of soil, it is zero below the wilting soil moisture and one above a thresholderitical soil moisture, this is shown in Fig. 1 of Williams et al. (2019).
-In the Avignon simulations we assume a rectangular root distribution and the total depth of the rootzone $d_r$ to be 1.5 m, equivalent to the observed average maximum root depth over all of the years at the Avignon site. $\beta$ is then calculated using this maximum root depth together with the average properties of the soil.
-The India single gridbox simulations assume an exponential root distribution with an e-folding depth $d_r$ of 0.5 m because we do not have an observed root depth for these locations.
-In all simulations in this study, we adjust the parameters that affect the use of water by the plant so that the plants experience less water stress (this parameter is P0 and is set to 0.5 (Allen et al., 1998), Table see table 2).
+The calculation of the soil moisture availability factor (Beta, β , Table 2) is different between the Avignon and India simulations. β in each layer is zero below the wilting soil moisture and one above a threshold, this is shown in Fig. 1 of Williams et al. (2019).
+In the Avignon simulations we assume a rectangular root distribution and the total depth of the rootzone d_r to be 1.5 m, equivalent to the observed average maximum root depth over all of the years at the Avignon site. β is then calculated using this maximum root depth together with the average properties of the soil.
+The India single gridbox simulations assume an exponential root distribution with an e-folding depth d_r of 0.5 m because we do not have an observed root depth for these locations.
+In all simulations in this study, we adjust the parameters that affect the use of water by the plant so that the plants experience less water stress (this parameter is P0 and is set to 0.5 (Allen et al., 1998), Table 2).
 This is because water stress is not the main focus of this analysis, but the representation of soil moisture stress on vegetation is a known issue in JULES; this is the subject of a large international collaborative effort (Williams et al., 2019; Harper et al., 2020).
 The individual simulations are described in more detail in Sect.
 3.1 and Sect.
 3.2 for the Avignon and India simulations respectively.
 The purpose of including Avignon is because it provides a wealth of observations for evaluating land surface models, where there is no equivalent site for South Asia.
 Observations of these fluxes show if the model is correctly representing the fluxes and coverage of the land surface.
 The purpose of including a simulation that does not use the crop model but approximates crops using grasses is to show how the model performs with the correct LAI and height, i.e. it is a clean test of the representation of leaf photosynthesis, stomatal conductance, water stress and leaf-to-canopy scaling within the model (these parts of the code are shared by both natural vegetation and crops).

-3.1 Avignon, France simulations site simulation
+3.1 Avignon, France simulations